Accoil Logo

 Analytics ROI

-Product Tracking Skills walks you through a structured 6-phase process — from understanding your product to generating real, typed, SDK-specific code.
+Product Tracking Skills walks you through a structured process — from understanding your product to generating real, typed, SDK-specific code.

 Each skill produces artifacts that feed the next.
 Everything lives in your repo.
 Context survives across sessions and engineers.